Skip to main content

 Same Structure.
 Different Dates.
 Every Single Case.

 Each bill paragraph follows the same pattern: receipt date, verification dates, denial date, day count.
 You copy from an old motion and swap dates by hand.
 Three bills is fine.
-Ten bills with different verification chains is where you copy a date from the last case and do not catch it.
+Ten bills on different verification chains is where you copy a date from the last case and do not catch it.

 Bill-by-Bill Paragraphs From the Claim File